RobertZetterlund/intro-to-ai/assignment3/report.md

     <img src="fig/kmeans-5.png" width=45%>
     <p align="center">Figure 3: The clusters created using k-means for different k.
 The large X denotes the centroid <p>
 <p>

-Looking at the figure, we see that some clusters can be argued more reasonable than others.

-For example, `k = 2` does not seem reasonable since both clusters range over all possible phi values and includes the interval `phi E (-30,20)` which has very few datapoints within it.
-Signalling that perhaps this divide should not be included in a cluster.
-For example, the blue centroid is seemingly the closest centroid for 4 different clusters.

-`k = 5` has a similar problem, where the purple color cross the divide (at the bottom), but does not include the entire scope, (yellow is at `phi = 150`).
-Also, the red and green clusters in the top right corner create an awkward split which looks artificial and wrong.
-We also see by comparing it to other plots that it has split the red centroid by creating two centroids instead in the top left corner.

-Then we arrive at `k = 4` which does not have an awkward split at the top left corner, but the bottom crossing of the divide is still there, perhaps foreshadowing what is about to come.

 ### Can you change the data to get better results?